TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.11/using/cluster-operations/tictac-aae-fold/find-keys.md

 ## The `sibling_count` filter

-This filter will only cinlude keys that have more than the specified siblings.
+This filter will only include keys that have more than the specified siblings.

 Note that a value of `5` will mean only objects with 6 or more siblings will be returned.